The Museum is open Wednesday - Sunday, 10am - 5pm. Please note if you are booking tickets for 4:15pm admission that the Museum closes at 5:00pm.

 Why has Sir John Soane’s Museum introduced timed ticketing?

-Visitor numbers are being limited to ensure effective social distancing measures can be taken and to keep everyone safe.
+Visitor numbers are being limited to ensure that the museum will not become crowded.
 By booking timed tickets, visitors will be able to guarantee an entry time to the Museum and will be able to experience our magical interiors in a very special way with reduced visitor numbers.